MatAMel/Writeups/KCSC_2023_Januar/Overwrite Me 3.md

 The issue seemed to be that the stack was unaligned.
 A so-called `MOVEAPS` issue.
 The link above said this:
 > movaps triggers a general protection fault when operating on unaligned data, so try padding your ROP chain with an extra `ret` before returning into a function or return further into a function to skip a `push` instruction.

 I decided to try pad an extra `ret` before the `win()` address.
-I were recommended https://github.com/JonathanSalwan/ROPgadget
+I was recommended https://github.com/JonathanSalwan/ROPgadget by @nicw.
 This program can find ROPgadgets in a binary.
 Running the program on the binary given in the challenge: